cloudnative-pg/cloudnative-pg/docs/src/failure_modes.md

 !!!
 Important
-    In case the failure scenario you are experiencing is not covered by this section, please immediately contact 2ndQuadrant for support and assistance.
+    In case the failure scenario you are experiencing is not covered by this section, please immediately contact EnterpriseDB for support and assistance.

 ## Liveness and readiness probes